-Be careful crossing streets or entering crosswalks at night or on busier streets with higher speed limits.
+- Make it easier for drivers to see you at night consider wearing bright colors, reflective material, or use a flashlight when practical. - Be careful crossing streets or entering crosswalks at night or on busier streets with higher speed limits.

-Share your thoughts about pedestrian safety by participating in the Go Safely Movement, a callto-action traffic safety survey from the California Office of Traffic Safety.
+Share your thoughts about pedestrian safety by participating in the Go Safely Movement, a call-to-action traffic safety survey from the California Office of Traffic Safety.
 Take the survey at gosafelyca.org.

-Funding for distracted driving enforcement is provided by a grant from the California Office of Traffic Safety, through the National Highway Traffic Safety Administration
+Funding for this program is provided by a grant from the California Office of Traffic Safety, through the National Highway Traffic Safety Administration.